 Clients are always asking me “What’s the difference between this colour and that one, which one is warmer which one is cooler, etc?.”

 As soon as I say, “This one’s more orange, or that one is more blue”, they mostly see it immediately but it takes a trained eye to be able to wade through all the possibilities and especially the undertones of beige, (which are the most confusing) to pick the one that’s right for you.

 It’s much easier to see it with stronger colours like these:

-In the living room above, the red sofas have an orange undertone and the green cushions, a yellow undertone.
+In the living room above, the sofa has an green undertone and the purple area rug, a red undertone.

 While this might seem obvious to you now that I’ve described them, the undertones of these colours will change again as soon as a warmer or cooler colour is placed next to them.
 If I hung this piece of art (below) into the bedroom above, suddenly the drapes in the room would appear greener/cooler while the new piece of art is much more orange/warmer.